 Program length: Master's students must complete all requirements for the master's degree within five years of initial registration in TGS.
-Students who do not complete degree requirements by the established deadlines will not be considered in good academic standing, will not be eligible for financial aid and will be subject to TGS 513 (advanced continuous registration).
-Students may submit a petition to extend the degree deadline, but those students will not be eligible for financial aid and will be subject to TGS 513.
+Students who do not complete degree requirements by the established deadlines will not be considered in good academic standing. .
+Students who have exceeded their time to degree deadline and cannot remediate within the two-quarter probationary period may petition for an extension.
+Information on the conditions and requirements for an extension can be found on The Graduate School's Website.